amqp-node/amqplib/doc/channel_api.md

 ## `ChannelModel#createConfirmChannel()`

 Create a channel which uses confirmations (a [RabbitMQ extension][rabbitmq-confirms]).
+As with `#createChannel`, the return value is a promise that will be resolved with an open channel.

 On the resulting channel, each published message is 'acked' or (in exceptional circumstances) 'nacked' by the server, thereby indicating that it's been dealt with.
 A confirm channel has the same methods as a regular channel, except that `#publish` and `#sendToQueue` return a promise that will be resolved when the message is acked, or rejected should it be nacked.

 There are, broadly speaking, two uses for confirms.
 The first is to be able to act on the information that a message has been accepted, for example by responding to an upstream request.
 The second is to rate limit a publisher by limiting the number of unconfirmed messages it's allowed.

+## `ConfirmChannel(connection)`

+This constructor is a channel that uses confirms.
+It is exported as an extension point.
+To obtain such a channel, use `connect` to get a connection, then call `#createConfirmChannel`.

 [amqpurl]: http://www.rabbitmq.com/uri-spec.html
 [rabbitmq-tutes]: http://www.rabbitmq.com/getstarted.html